PhenoApps/Field-Book/docs/source/brapi.rst

 ====================
 Overview
 --------
 BrAPI is an application programming interface for plant breeding.
-It allows Field Book to directly communicate with a database to import fields and traits, and export collected data.
-This eliminates the need to manually transfer files, and enables Field Book to offer more sophisticated features including additional field and trait metadata, and partial dataset syncing.
+It allows Field Book to directly communicate with compatible databases to import fields and traits and export collected data.
+This eliminates the need to manually transfer files and enables Field Book to offer more sophisticated features including field and trait metadata and data syncing.

 Setup
 -----
-To use BrAPI, first set the base URL to the URL of a valid BrAPI server, then authorize it.
-These setup steps, as well as many more optional settings are handled in |brapi| :doc:`settings-brapi`.
+BrAPI can be set up in the |brapi| :doc:`settings-brapi`.
+To use BrAPI, set the base URL to the URL of a valid BrAPI server and authorize it.
+Once authorized, Field Book will be able to communicate with the server to import fields and traits and export data.

 .. figure:: /_static/images/brapi/brapi_url_joined.png
    :width: 60%
    :align: center
    :alt: Brapi url authorization

-   Example Brapi url authorization.
+   Example BrAPI URL authorization.

 Import fields
 -------------